Holo-Host/holo-key-manager/holo-key-manager-js-client/README.md

 const getErrorMessage = (error) => {
 	const errorMessages = {
-		'permissions are not granted':
+		'not installed': 'Install the Holo Key Manager extension in Chrome/Edge to proceed.',
-			'Ensure the extension is installed and permissions are granted in Firefox.', 'not installed': 'Install the Holo Key Manager extension in Chrome/Edge to proceed.',
+		NeedsSetup:
-		NeedsSetup: 'Instruct the user to set up the extension before proceeding.',
+			'Instruct the user to set up the extension, grant necessary permissions, and then reload the page.',
 		NoKeyForHapp: 'No existing key found for this happ; initiate the signup flow.'
 	};